Filipinos Applying for B1 B2 Tourist Visa to America

 Here are the most common reasons that we have heard of for the past several years.

-- Applicant has no immediate relatives living in the US
+- The applicant has no immediate relatives living in the US

-- Applicant does have a boyfriend or girlfriend relationship in the US.
+- The applicant does have a boyfriend or girlfriend relationship in the US.

-- Applicant is asked where they would go once in the US, and says something like Broken Bow Nebraska rather than Orlando Florida to visit Disney World.
+- The applicant is asked where they would go once in the US and says something like Broken Bow Nebraska rather than Orlando Florida to visit Disney World.

-- Applicant is unable to demonstrate that they own land or real estate in the Philippines.
+- The applicant is unable to demonstrate that they own land or real estate in the Philippines.

-- Applicant is unable to provide records for past year of a substantial income and or savings account.
+- The applicant is unable to provide records for the past year of a substantial income and or savings account.

-- Applicant cannot provide documented proof of ownership toward a successful business of at least one year.
+- The applicant cannot provide documented proof of ownership toward a successful business of at least one year.

-- Applicant has a substantial amount of money to show in accounts but is unable to show where it came from or who placed it there for them.
+- The applicant has a substantial amount of money to show in accounts but is unable to show where it came from or who placed it there for them.

-- Applicant is unable to show documented proof that they have traveled to other Countries in the past that are much easier to go to such as Hong Kong, Vietnam, Taiwan, Thailand, Malaysia, Indonesia, Singapore and have returned to the Philippines without incident.
+- The applicant is unable to show documented proof that they have traveled to other Countries in the past that is much easier to go to such as Hong Kong, Vietnam, Taiwan, Thailand, Malaysia, Indonesia, Singapore and have returned to the Philippines without incident.

 B1 B2 Tourist Visa